 On top of that, Marriott credit cards offer sign up bonuses which ranges around 50,000 to 100,000 Marriott Bonvoy Points.
 This is easily worth a great deal of free nights and it only requires you to run a certain amount of spend through your card within the first three months.
 Just be sure to pay off all the charges you've made to the card so that you will not pay interest.
 If you're not one to pay off your card in full every month, I don't recommend picking up a Marriott credit card.

 Earning Marriott Bonvoy points can be very beneficial for anyone looking to earn free nights or other rewards.
-Points and the benefits of status can sometimes outshine the few dollars you'll save when booking through third party portals.
+It's important to note that the points and the benefits of status can sometimes outshine the few dollars you'll save when booking through third party portals.
 It's up to you to calculate your rewards to see if staying loyal to one or two hotel brands is worth it.
 In my experience, the benefits and perks that I've received for booking direct with hotels (as well as other programs) has been worth it in the long run.

 How are Marriott Reward points calculated?

 You earn 10 base points per $1 spent at all Marriott brands except Residence Inn, Towneplace Suites, and Element in which you'll earn 5 base points per $1 spent.